-* A new Zero Waste Places Standard for Local Authorities will also recognize areas which are going above and beyond national waste targets while supporting them with little grants for further development.
+* A new Zero Waste Places Standard for Local Authorities will also recognise areas which are going above and beyond national waste targets while supporting them with little grants for further development.

-* New research out today shows it is possible to steer 500k tons of household waste every year thru re-using it.
+* New research out today shows it is possible to steer 500,000 tons of household waste every year by re-using it.

 * Later on this month a new public campaign will be launched, directed at inspiring folk to reconsider their approach to waste by reducing and reusing the waste they create as well continuing to reuse as much as they can.